alessiorubicini/alessiorubicini.github.io/developer.md

 As an indie developer, I'm always looking for ideas and inspiration to create new apps and software solutions that can help both people and developers like me.

+**Below you can find some cool stuff I've made**.

 ### [🏝️ Island Alerts for SwiftUI](https://github.com/alessiorubicini/IslandAlertsForSwiftUI)
-A Swift package that provides a variety of SwiftUI alerts that integrate seamlessly with Dynamic Island and the old Notch.
+A Swift package for SwiftUI developers that provides a variety of UI alerts that integrate seamlessly with Dynamic Island on iPhone 14 Pro and the old Notch on other models.

 <!--<img src="/assets/img/projects/IslandAlertsNoBg.png" alt="app-screen" width="300"/>-->